Oregon Secretary of State

 Oregon's 36 District Attorneys

-Oregon’s 36 district attorneys are responsible for safeguarding the rights of all Oregonians, including both victims and defendants in criminal cases.
-As set forth in the Oregon Constitution, district attorneys represent the public in criminal matters by filing criminal charges where warranted by the law and available evidence.
-The district attorney is equally responsible for seeking justice for crime victims while also protecting a defendant’s right to due process and a fair trial.
+Oregon’s 36 District Attorneys (DAs) are responsible for safeguarding the rights of all Oregonians, including both victims and defendants in criminal cases.
+As set forth in the Oregon Constitution, DAs represent the public in criminal matters by filing criminal charges where warranted by the law and available evidence.
+The DA is responsible for seeking justice for crime victims while also protecting a defendant’s right to due process and a fair trial.

-Oregon’s district attorneys also enforce child support orders and represent the community in juvenile matters and inquiries into the cause and manner of deaths.
+Oregon’s DAs enforce child support orders, represent the community in juvenile matters and inquiries into the cause and manner of deaths.

 View Images